-Recently I’ve read an interesting story which took place during the Civil War.
-It says about certain fellow who decided to remain neutral and didn’t want to choose sides and fully join either of the two opposite armies.
-So in order to achieve his goal and reflect his point of view he put on a gray pants and blue shirt.
-As a result both sides regarded him as a traitor or enemy and started to shoot at him.
+Recently I’ve read an interesting story that took place during the Civil War.
+It says about a certain fellow who decided to remain neutral and didn’t want to choose sides and fully join either of the two opposite armies.
+So in order to achieve his goal and reflect his point of view he put on gray pants and a blue shirt.
+As a result, both sides regarded him as a traitor or enemy and started to shoot at him.

 “The Spirit himself testifies with our spirit that we are God’s children.
 Now if we are children, then we are heirs – heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory” (Romans 8:16-17″;

 “For as we share abundantly in Christ’s sufferings, so through Christ we share abundantly in comfort too” (2 Corinthians 1:5).